 Giovanni Pandolfi (LeafSpace)

 Dr. ing.
-Lisi holds five international patents and authored more than two hundred technical papers.
-He also contributes to several magazines with articles on management, social and economic topics.
+Lisi holds five international patents and authored more than two hundred technical papers published in international reviews or conferences.
+He also contributes to professional magazines with essays on management, social and economic topics.